Here are some tips on how to get started in a case where the parties want to use Collaborative Law.

 There are many fine attorneys, but sometimes a good attorney is not a good fit for a person in a certain situation.
 From our point of view, we evaluate prospective clients to determine our comfort level with them.
 If something doesn't feel right, we don't hesitate to refer them to another qualified attorney who we think will be a better fit.

 A personal connection and rapport are very important.
-You should ultimately base your decision on your feelings and not just rely on what others tell you that you should do.
+You should ultimately base your decision on your gut feelings and not just rely on what others say you should do.

 Step 3: Encourage Your Spouse to Try Collaborative Law

 With the help of your attorney, determine the most effective way to explain to your spouse the reasons why Collaborative Law would benefit him/her and your family, and then share that information with your spouse.

 You might consider discussing with your spouse one or more of the following advantages of Collaborative Law:

 - More Civilized Approach than Litigation

 - Helps Preserve Relationships